Issue 03 · Decks

 • How is this different from PowerPoint Copilot or generic deck builders?

 Generic tools drop content into stock Office templates.
 Output reads as Office.
-MLtitude composes against an opinionated design system built for L&D — real typography, hand-set spacing, layouts named by role (opener, breakdown, data) instead of cosmetic theme.
+Mltitude composes against an opinionated design system built for L&D — real typography, hand-set spacing, layouts named by role (opener, breakdown, data) instead of cosmetic theme.
 We're not trying to be everything for everyone; we're trying to be the right thing for training.

 • Does it handle charts and tables?